Ohraincu/JDNet/README.md

 ## Citation
 Wait for update！

-## More Explanation
+## Contact

-If you are interested in our work or have any questions, please directly contact my github or email: ytongwu@mail.dlut.edu.cn
+If you are interested in our work or have any questions, please directly contact my github.
+Email: ytongwu@mail.dlut.edu.cn / supercong94@gmail.com